wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 Instead of complex QoS for message delivery, a *Broker* may provide *Event History*.
 With event history, a *Subscriber* is responsible to handle overlaps (duplicates) when it wants "exactly-once" message processing across restarts.

-The event history may be transient or persistent message history (surviving *Broker* restarts).
+The event history may be transient, or or it may be persistent where it survives *Broker* restarts.

 The *Broker* implementation may allow for configuration of event history on a per-topic or on a per-topic pattern basis.
 Such configuration could enable/disable the feature, event history storage location and